neilmunday/Salt-Minion-Inventory/README.md

 # Salt-Minion-Inventory

-Provides a web based interface to your SaltStack minions to view their state and packae information.
+Provides a web based interface to your SaltStack minions to view their state and package information.

 [Bootstrap](https://getbootstrap.com), [Datatables.net](https://datatables.net) and [jQuery](https://jquery.com) are used to create the user interface.